SPIRAL: Semantic-Aware Progressive LiDAR Scene Generation and Understanding: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} We conduct an extensive experimental study on SemanticKITTI \cite{behley2019semantickitti} and nuScenes \cite{caesar2020nuscenes} datasets and follow their official data splits.
 SemanticKITTI contains $23$k annotated LiDAR scenes with $19$ semantic classes, while nuScenes contains $28$k LiDAR scenes with $16$ semantic classes.
 During pre-processing, the LiDAR scenes are projected into range-view images of spatial resolutions $64$×$1024$ and $32$×$1024$, respectively.
+To further assess robustness, we also evaluate Spiral-based generative data augmentation on the fog and wet-ground subsets of Robo3D~\cite{kong2023robo3D}, which simulate adverse weather conditions for out-of-distribution testing.

 \textbf{Details on Training \& Inference.} We train \textbf{\textsc{Spiral}} on NVIDIA A$6000$ GPUs with $48$ GB VRAM for $300$k steps using the Adam optimizer \cite{adam} with a learning rate of $1$e-$4$.
 The training process takes~$\sim{36}$ hours.
 For the generative models in two-step baseline methods, including LiDARGen \cite{lidargen}, LiDM \cite{lidm}, and R2DM \cite{r2dm}, we follow the official training settings.
 To obtain semantic labels for the generated unlabeled LiDAR scenes, we use RangeNet++~\cite{milioto2019rangenet++} with official pretrained weights and SPVCNN++~\cite{liu2023uniseg}, an improved implementation of SPVCNN~\cite{tang2020searching} provided in UniSeg~\cite{liu2023uniseg} codebase.
 During inference, the number of function evaluations (NFE) \cite{r2dm}, \ie, the number of sampling steps, is set to $256$ for both Spiral and R2DM.
 We also run LiDM using the DDIM~\cite{ddim} sampling method with $256$ steps for fair comparison.
 LiDARGen models the denoising process with $232$ noise levels and requires $5$ steps per level by default, resulting in a total NFE of $1160$.
 Following~\cite{lidargen}, we generate 10k samples per method for evaluation.